LumaBrowser Documentation

 Prerequisites

-• Template Builder extension is recommended (enabled by default) for better accuracy
+• Template Builder extension is recommended (enabled by default) — enables the Stage 4 cache.

 Supported Endpoints